 If the data are coming at you in statistical form, it is hopefully because you needed some descriptive data on your community.
 Be careful of trying to interpret the data as causal.
 Think of it as suggesting relationships that you can then use for digging more deeply.
 For example, if your data show both high joblessness and high crime, concluding that joblessness causes crime is overly simplistic.
 First, you don't know whether there is higher crime because jobless residents can afford less protection or because jobless residents need the extra income.
 And even if your statistics can show that jobless residents are more likely to be victimizers than victims, there is a long and torturous path from losing your job to committing a crime, and only a few people follow the entire route.
 And here is where intensive research is important.
 Bringing together a group of people who have lost their jobs and turned to crime to talk about their life courses can much more deeply inform the causal pattern.
 For it may be that job loss leads to family stress or self-esteem issues or substance abuse, and those things may variously lead to violent crime or property crime.
-And it may be that the paths that people go down in your community are not the same as in other places.
 The program you design to break the relationship between joblessness and crime may then provide quite specific interventions for the family, the self-esteem of the individual, and other things.
 This is a far cry from the jobs program that a simple statistical relationship would recommend.